prashishh/prashishh.github.io/site/content/fragments/reflecting-the-pause.md

 category: No No
 url: /abakgarne
 ---
-\#2 Reflecting The Pause

 Welcome to abakgarne, a series of my raw thoughts, rants, and reflection of Nepal.
 They are going to be deeply personal, which most might find boring and to some, mildly amusing.
+If you want to try this experiment,
+# more
-If you want to try this experiment, write something less boring and use the hashtag #abakgarne.
+write something less boring and use the hashtag #abakgarne.

 Views and opinions expressed are solely my own.
 It has been more than a month since I arrived in Kathmandu.
 Every day has been the same, but different.
 Every day I wake up inspired to beat the day, and curious to learn more.

 I haven’t felt this recharged for a long time.